-Prior to publishing plan offerings, an issuer must also enter into an Electronic Data Interchange (EDI) Trading Partner Agreement and one or more EDI interfaces will need to be tested between the issuer and the Exchange.
+Prior to publishing plan offerings, an issuer must also enter into an Electronic Data Interchange (EDI)

+Trading Partner Agreement and one or more EDI interfaces are required to be tested between the issuer and the Exchange.
+Successful testing will be required in advance of Open Enrollment following a schedule determined by the Exchange.
 These steps will ensure that the issuer and the Exchange will be able to communicate enrollment data.

 Issuers who rely primarily on third-party vendors for communication of enrollment data are expected to coordinate with the Exchange when there is a change in vendors.
-Issuers are responsible for ensuring their vendors conform to the EDI Trading Partner Agreement.
+Issuers are responsible for ensuring their vendors conform to the EDI Trading Partner Agreement, along with all other Exchange Guidance, including but not limited to the Enrollment and Payment Process Guide.